 In the episode of Sonic Highways featured in this lesson, musician Dave Grohl reflects back on the relative isolation of the Seattle area in the 1980s, concluding that the geography of the region led Seattleites to develop the Grunge music scene that became a global sensation in the early 1990s.
 Grohl, along with other musicians, suggests that most mid-level touring bands didn’t perform in Seattle because getting to the city was too costly both in terms of money and time.
 In the absence of live music from touring bands, Seattle locals thus created and supported a regional music culture of performers, recording engineers, venue owners, artists, and record labels–largely without the influence and interference of the outside world.

-In this lesson, students consider how the geographic position and infrastructure of a city influence its cultural development.
+In Part 1 of this lesson, students consider how the geographic position and infrastructure of a city influence its cultural development.
 Through analyzing various maps, listening to interviews with Seattle locals, and conducting hands-on activities, students explore the creation of the Interstate Highway System, learn about the musical culture of Seattle in the early 1990s, and consider the role roads and highways play in the cultural life of their city.
 Students will also reflect on ways culture might have spread before the internet.